Lakeside & Lester Park

 New London’s first residents were General George B. and Mary Sargent, who built a home at Fortieth Avenue East and London Avenue (today’s London Road).
 Sargent, Cooke’s agent in Duluth, purchased all of New London from McCulloch following the Financial Panic of 1873 (caused by the failure of Cooke’s bank) which paralyzed development for the next ten years.
 George Sargent died in 1875 while on business in Germany.

-In 1892 Duluth attempted to annex the Village of Lakeside, which had become another “streetcar suburb,” but the city would have to make the village a promise.
-More than a few of Lakeside’s Protestant leaders were involved in the growing Prohibition movement, and when it became a township the charter prohibited the sale or manufacture of alcohol within its borders.
-When Lakeside Village became part of Duluth, the city had to make a promise to the village, and it did so with this piece of state legislation:
+On January 1, 1893 Duluth annexed the Lakeside, and Lakeside and Lester Park then became Duluth neighborhoods.
+But to do so, the city would have to make ta promise.
+More than a few of Lakeside’s Protestant leaders were involved in the growing Temperance movement, and when it became a city the charter prohibited the sale or manufacture of alcohol within its borders.
+When Lakeside joined Duluth, the city had to abide to follow those regulations, and it did so with this piece of state legislation: